yarikdevcom/fastapi-service/README.md

 ## Project commands [inside `app/bin.py`]
 - `poetry run test` -> runs docker compose containers and then runs tests
 - `poetry run server` -> runs docker compose and starts dev server with auto reload
+- `poetry run remigrate` -> recreates initial migration, we can use this when service not deployed
 - `poetry run migrate {description}` -> create migration for db
 - `poetry run upgrade` -> upgrades to heads migration